-A minimum of three staff provide care for the young people at Mulberry House by means of a flexible rota between 8:00am and 10:00pm each day, seven days per week.
+A minimum of two staff provide care for the young people at Field View House by means of a flexible rota between 8:00am and 10:30pm each day, seven days per week.
 Depending on the needs of the young people, additional staff will be sought.
-During the night there will be two staff, typically this will be on sleep in duties, between the hours of 10:00pm and 8:00am.
+Two members of staff provide sleep in cover during the night between the hours of 10:00pm and 8:00am with both being sleep in staff members, however Waking Nights are available if required, this is dependent on the needs of the young people.